JotaRandom/LMAE/README.md

 >>> #### 2.6.2 - Installing the Mint-Themes and icons
 >>> - `yay -S mint-themes mint-l-themes mint-y-icons mint-x-icons mint-l-icons`
 >>> - Navigate to "cinnamon mennu -> Themes" and choose the mint themes, which you want to use."
->>> - If you want to use the "Linux Mint backgrounds", you can install them by executing: `yay -S mint-backgrounds`\
+>>> - If you want to use the full "Linux Mint experience", you can install them by executing: `yay -S mint-backgrounds mint-artwork`\
 >>> Then just choose your favourite at "cinnamon menu -> Backgrounds"
 >
 >> ### 2.7 - Adding printer support